Chart Color Schemes

 Chisholm has a typical household mix, with a higher-than-average median household size

-Family households account for 76.6% of all households, including 36.9% couples with children, 26.4% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 23.4%, with lone person households at 20.9% and group households comprising 2.1%.
-The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.6.
+Family households constitute 76.6% of all households, including 36.9% couples with children, 26.4% couples without children, and 12.4% single parent families.
+Non-family households account for the remaining 23.4%, with lone person households at 20.9% and group households comprising 2.1% of the total.
+The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households